 Metro Boomin’ and 21 Savage have phenomenal chemistry to me, and it really shows on this song.

 For 21, tempo is such a major player in what he wants to accomplish, so Metro provided him with a beat that has really good tempo to it.
-In addition to that, Metro provided 21 with a beat that contains those dramatic instruments that make his evil lyrics stand out even more, making him even more intimidating.
+In addition to that, Metro provided 21 with a beat that contains those dramatic instruments that make his evil lyrics stand out even more.
 I feel like Metro is 21 Savage’s Alfred Pennyworth.

 I feel like 21 starts and closes out his lines better than anyone else in the game right now, reminding me of an NBA player with a great first step that can also finish at the rim.

-In my opinion, ‘Darth Vader’ has the best hook on this album.
-It is performed by Offset, and he kills it by rapping with this fast paced flow that has some really good energy associated to it.
+In my opinion, ‘Ric Flair Drip’ has the best hook on this album.
+It is performed by Offset, and he kills it by rapping with this tongue-twisting flow that has a really good ‘Umph’ associated to it.
+In my additional opinion, “Ric Flair Drip” is the best beat on the album, as it combines the albums dark feel with this head bopping knock.
+Based off simple math, this song is the best on the album..

 SONG BY SONG BREAKDOWN